-17.2 Which credit will count towards your classification
+I7.2 Which credit will count towards your classification

-- a) This section explains which credit will be used in the calculation of your Weighted Grade Credit score as part of the award of your classification.
-Only credit used in the calculation of your Weighted Grade Credit score is eligible for use in the Quality Assurance Test. - b) If your situation is a combination of more than one of these scenarios, for example if you have studied more credit than is required for your qualification and you have been given permission to count down higher level credit, you can contact the Qualifications Centre for an individual explanation of which credit will be counted.
+- This section explains which credit will be used in the calculation of your Weighted Grade Credit score as part of the award of your classification. - b) If your situation is a combination of more than one of these scenarios, for example if you have studied more credit than is required for your qualification and you have been given permission to count down higher level credit, you can contact the Qualifications Centre for an individual explanation of which credit will be counted.

-17.2.1 360-credit Undergraduate Bachelor's Degree with Honours
+I7.2.1 360-credit Undergraduate Bachelor's Degree with Honours